chinese-board-games/luzhanqi-web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Ensure that you have ESLint and Prettier installed and enabled in VSCode.
+If you want to run the client using a local database, install and run MongoDB in the background.

 Run `npm install` to install node dependencies.
 Do not use `yarn`.
 In your project directory, initialize a file `.env` with contents `PORT=3000`.
 Run